Ecwid/ecwid-api-docs/includes/_authentication.md

 Parameter | Required | Description
 --------- | -------- | -----------
 **client_id** | required | Application ID
 **redirect_uri** | required | URI in your app where users will be sent after authorization.
-It must match the domain/URL of the registered return_url specified in the app settings.
+It must match the domain/URL of the registered return_url specified in the app settings (contact us to change it).
 I.e. if the registered return_url is `http://www.example.com`, the redirect_uri in request might be `http://www.example.com/oauth/callback.php` , but not `http://www.example2.com/`
 **response_type** | required | `code` (must always be `code`)
 **scope** | required | Scope of access that your app requests from the user, separated by space.
 See all possible values in [Scopes](#access-scopes) section